Pete Way: Guitars

 During UFO's 1970s heyday, he used a Fender Precision bass, which along with his trademark striped trousers largely influenced the stage appearance of Steve Harris.

-Way switched to Gibson Thunderbird basses, which are renowned for the hard edged rock tone; however, he recently commented that he has been using an Epiphone Thunderbird as he found it seemed to have a fatter tone.
+Way switched to Gibson Thunderbird basses, which are renowned for the hard edged rock tone; however, he later commented that he had been using an Epiphone Thunderbird as he found it seemed to have a fatter tone.
 He has also been known to use basses by Ibanez, most notably a pink Ibanez Iceman bass, and the Washburn B-20 for which he was pictured in an advertising campaign.
 His image was also used in an ad campaign by Artex basses.

 Publications

 In 2017, he released his autobiography, with the aid of professional writer Paul Rees, called A Fast Ride Out of Here: Confessions of Rock's Most Dangerous Man.
-In 2020, rock photographer Ross Halfin released a 320 page hardback book of his work with Pete Way called: Pete Way: by Ross Halfin.
+In 2020, rock photographer Ross Halfin released a book of his work with Way called: Pete Way: by Ross Halfin.

-Personal life and death
+Death

-Way died on 14 August 2020, one week after his 70th birthday, following life-threatening injuries he had sustained in an accident two months earlier.
-Before that, Way had been undergoing treatment for prostate cancer in 2013 and suffering a heart attack in 2016.
+Way died on 14 August 2020, one week after his 70th birthday, following multiple injuries sustained in an accident two months earlier, in which he fell down stairs at his home.
+Before that, Way had been undergoing treatment for prostate cancer in 2013 and suffered a heart attack in 2016.

-He is survived by his wife Jenny, eldest son David, two daughters Zowie and Charlotte and younger brother Neill.
-Way had been married six times during his life, with four ending in divorces and wife number four, Dr. Joanna Demas-Way, the first doctor to pose for Playboy magazine, died of a multiple drug overdose while he was on tour.
+He is survived by his two daughters.
+Way had been married five times during his life, with four ending in divorces.

 Way died just ten weeks after his former UFO bandmate and guitarist Paul Chapman, and one year after keyboardist Paul Raymond, leaving vocalist Phil Mogg and drummer Andy Parker as the only surviving members of the No Place to Run lineup.